joelouthan/theologic.us/content/posts/0-study-romans/2021-03-02-study-romans.md

 This is the call: trust in God alone.

 Theologically, we know that God does not lie.
 But how do we know that to be sure?
 His written word is the transcript of all of his promises.
 More so, it is the transcription of His heart.
-Now, some things in the bible are too difficult for us to understand and some too mysterious.
+Now, some things in the Bible are too difficult for us to understand and some too mysterious.
 That is okay.
 Because what we do have is His Son, Christ Jesus our Lord.
 Even the most hardcore atheist would be foolish to deny the historical life of Jesus Christ.
-But Christ was not a merely changed all of mankind's history.
-He came so that he completely, definitely, perfectly fulfilled one thing: be our righteousness.
+But Christ was not a merely a historical marker that changed all of mankind's history.
+He came so that he completely, definitely, perfectly fulfilled one thing: to save His people from their sins forever.

 Trust in God.
 Nothing on this earth.
 How does that old hymn go?